yoniker/PokerVault/GTO/Lessons from Lucid/BU vs SB 3B/Flop c-bet as sb.md

 On AcTd7s the flop is so good for SB that even the hand which bet the least here(99) bets sometimes (in general, global frequency is 85%)

+On Kc8d2s, sb bets range

+Also on JsJd5c, sb range bets for B50 (TODO check why)